ankurk91/laravel-bundler/README.md

 Modern asset building tool for Laravel framework with better defaults.

 ## Installation
-:warning: This package does not work with `laravel-mix`; you must remove `laravel-mix` before using this package
+:warning: This package does not work with `laravel-mix`; you must remove `laravel-mix` before using this one
 ```bash
 # yarn
 yarn add laravel-bundler